Club Independiente Petrolero

-Club Independiente Petrolero is a professional football club from Sucre, Bolivia, currently competing in the Bolivian Primera División, the top-tier football league in Bolivia.
+Club Independiente Petrolero is a professional football club from Sucre, Bolivia, currently competing in the FBF División Profesional, the top-tier football league in Bolivia.
 The club was founded on April 4, 1932 and plays its home games at the Estadio Olímpico Patria.
 The team had two spells in the old Liga de Fútbol Profesional Boliviano.
 The first one lasted from 1981 to 1983 and the second one from 1990 to 2003.
 Since 2021 they have competed in the División Profesional.